easytarget/MQ-Pro-IO/README.md

 U-Boot-Script-Name: bootscr.uboot-generic
 Required-Packages: u-boot-tools
 ```
-This adds a new custom entry for the MQ Pro based on the default LicheeRV dock definition from `/usr/share/flash-kernel/db/all.db`, but with the correct name and device tree.
+This adds a new custom entry for the MQ Pro based on the default LicheeRV definition from `/usr/share/flash-kernel/db/all.db`, but with the correct name and device tree.

 Make this the default with:
 ```console